 Workshops are a great way to come together as a team and collaborate.
-But how do you make sure they’re always effective and useful for everyone involved?
+But how do you make sure they're always effective and valuable for everyone involved?

 The main objective can vary, as it can be as much about creating an experience and shared purpose for collaboration as it can be about solving a problem.

 Sometimes it can be challenging to determine one objective everyone agrees on.
 In these cases, the outcome of the workshop can simply be having a clear list of aims and objectives to prioritise and focus on.

 When creating the layout, we always ask: What's the objective and who will participate?